RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 # Check it's installed
 which google-chrome
+# Output = /usr/bin/google-chrome

-# Check Chrome runs as a headless browser and dump output
+# Check Chrome runs as a headless browser and dump output, you should see some HTML markup
 google-chrome --headless --dump-dom https://www.chromestatus.com/
 ```

-We're done, we can now moving onto setting up Behat itself.
+We're done, we can now finish setting up Behat and writing tests.

 ### Write Behat YAML